-As the modern world leans on technology, coding is slowly becoming a vital component of literacy.
+As the modern world leans on technology, coding knowledge is slowly becoming a vital component of literacy.
 Now, it’s up to the adults to make sure that the younger generation is well equipped to handle what’s to come.

 Starting from a blank slate can be scary, especially with coding programs that literally feel like learning an entirely new language.
 Coding for kids can help your children prepare for a future where technology is part and parcel of daily life.

 Coding for kids is a fun learning opportunity to keep young minds engaged through computer programming.
 Coding can be highly technical.
 But thanks to many online coding classes which aim to teach basic programming concepts, kids can learn in a fun and engaging way.